ttrelle/geojson-examples/README.md

-# geojson-examples
+# GeoJSON Examples
-Example of the usage of GeoJSON data
+Examples of the usage of GeoJSON data